-I have had the honor to collaborate on prolific projects with some of the best & brightest creative minds in the world, to work with some of the most talented crew in the industry and traveling to 60+ countries and counting.
-What a long strange trip it’s been!
+It is awesome to collaborate on other prolific projects with some of the best & brightest creative minds in the world, to work with some of the most talented crew in the industry and traveling to 60+ countries and counting.
+What a long strange and exhilarating trip it’s been!

-What I can talk up is a really tiny picture, a US Postal Service First Class Forever stamp featuring one of my images.
+I have a famous tiny picture; a US Postal Service First Class Forever stamp featuring one of my images.
 I'm super proud of that stamp!
 It's also an image of a living person, the blues musician Jimmy "Duck" Holmes.
 The USPS typically only feature dead people.
 Congrats, Duck, first of all you're alive, and on a USPS first class stamp!

-I was also featured on The CBS Sunday Morning Show that highlighted my “Portraits of Mandated Isolation” project during the first 4 months of the pandemic.
+In July 2020 The CBS Sunday Morning Show highlighted my “Portraits of Mandated Isolation” project during the first 4 months of the pandemic.
 That was really cool, except, in normal times I bet that I would've been able to get a lot of work out of that, the response was massive!
 However, in normal times, I wouldn't have been featured in the first place.
 And that is what we call a catch-22 folks.

 I have two books to my name, Hidden History of Mississippi Blues and Mississippi Juke Joint Confidential: House Parties, Hustlers and Blues Life, both penned by the great music aficionado & author, Roger Stolle.
 I risked life & limb...and liver for those images.
 I became a legit moonshine connoisseur on those projects!